PushkarPisolkar04/PushkarPisolkar04/README.md

   I design apps because someone has to make them look good while they break!
 I’ve worked on projects like **"Foodify"** (a food delivery app more reliable than my cooking) and **"IPlay"** (an app to make Intellectual Property fun).
 Tools of choice: Figma, coffee, and lots of tweaking.
   **Rule:** If it’s not intuitive, it’s not done.

-- 🔒 **Cybersecurity**:
-  Currently learning to hack *legally* and protect systems from evil.
-My mission?
-To outsmart the hackers before they outsmart us—starting with my own disappearing Blender cubes.
-Pentesting, encryption, network security, you name it, I’m on it.
-  **Goal:** Break things securely, fix things securely.

 - 📱 **App Development**:
   Built the **"IPlay"** app for IP awareness (who knew IP could be fun?), and played around with Flutter for other apps.
 They work… most of the time.
   **Motto:** If it doesn’t crash, it’s an upgrade!